 Kathryn began working for Ahtna in 2005 as Vice President of Land & Resources.
-She became Senior Vice President in 2013 and has previously served on Ahtna’s Board of Directors.
+She became Senior Vice President in 2013 and has served on Ahtna’s Board of Directors.
 Kathryn previously held the role as Tribal Administrator for the Mentasta Traditional Council.

-Chief Operating Officer, Ahtna Netiye’
+Ex-Officio Chief Executive Officer (CEO), Ahtna Netiye’

 Vice President of Land and Resources, Ahtna, Inc.

-Vice President Human Resources, Ahtna, Inc.
+Vice President of Human Resources, Ahtna, Inc.

 Before joining Ahtna as Vice President of Human Resources, Doug served in a variety of senior management positions with the Alaska Native Tribal Heath Consortium (ANTHC).
-His leadership experience included roles as Director of Human Resources to Chief Workforce Officer.
-During his tenure with ANTHC he built comprehensive human resource programs for over 2,200 employees.
+His leadership experience included roles as Director of Human Resources and Chief Workforce Officer.
+During his tenure with ANTHC, he built comprehensive human resource programs for over 2,200 employees.
 Doug brings over 20 years of human resources expertise to the Ahtna management team and holds a Bachelor of Arts in Education, a Master of Business Administration in Human Resources, and a Master of Health Administration.

 Vice President of Finance and Chief Financial Officer, Ahtna, Inc.

-Managing Counsel, Ahtna, Inc
+General Counsel, Ahtna, Inc.

 Vice President of Business Development, Ahtna Netiye’